Kubernetes - the kubeadm way

 Post-Setup

 Bootstraped and now?
-There are a few things we should think about now.
+There are a few things you should think about now.

 kubectl completion